John Henry Wright of The Wright Law Group, P.C. Scores Major Win for Homeowners in Nevada Supreme Court Case, Wells Fargo, N.A. vs. Radecki.

 By upholding a valid foreclosure sale, this decision helps protect purchasers from banks looking to invalidate purchasers’ superior title to a property.
 More broadly, the Court’s decision is an important reminder to the lower courts that purchasers’ property rights must be vindicated.
 This decision gives purchasers who purchase a property at a foreclosure sale renewed confidence that their title to the property will be honored by the judiciary, free and clear of the banks, who are extinguished by operation of law at the HOA foreclosure sales.
 Banks may try to bully innocent purchasers, but The Wright Law Group, P.C. stands in the way and hits the biggest banks back.

 If you have questions about an HOA matter or home foreclosure, call The Wright Law Group today.
 Our attorneys will review your case with you.
 With over 25 years of experience in litigation, The Wright Law Group, P.C. is well-equipped to assist you.
-Call us now at (702) 405-0001.
-Our consultations are always free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.